 Sazi (撒子), or hanji (寒具), a traditional, crispy Qingming food

 During the Festival, some people wear tender willow branches attached to their clothes and also decorate gates and front doors with them.
-It is said that this custom helps warding off malicious spirits.
-The willow bears miraculous power in Buddhist tradition.
+It is said that this custom helps to ward off malicious spirits.
+The willow bears miraculous power in the Buddhist tradition.
 In many depictions, Guanyin (觀音), the Goddess of Mercy is shown seated on a cliff, attributed with a willow branch.

 Similar to mooncakes that are consumed during the Chinese New Year Festival, there are traditional foods of Qingming as well.
 Sazi (撒子), or hanju (寒具, cold food) are crispy, fried golden strands of dough, made of rice flour, eggs, sesame, onion, and salt.
 Sometimes it is also referred to as ‘shiba pan’ (十八盘, 18 twists).
 People would eat it before warm meals or while drinking tea.